sebastiaanbrand/ft-2-quantum-sat/README.md

 ## Example usage

-The `example.py` file loads a number of fault trees from XML files in the Open-PSA Model Exchange Format.
+The `example.py` file loads a number of fault trees from XML files in the Open-PSA Model Exchange Format and computes minimal cut sets.
 An example script is given below.

 ```python
 from ft_2_quantum_sat.fault_tree import FaultTree